jyidiego/raxcloud_queue_demo/README.md

 Installing Docker
 -----------------
+The easiest way to install docker is by using the Rackspace deployments.
+There you'll find, "Single Linux server with docker" It should install the latest even though the one specified is docker 0.5.
+You can also follow the instructions below:
 ```
 You'll need to provision a server with docker installed on it.
 The following
 instructions will provision a Rackspace cloudserver with docker.